Delaware Labor Laws Guide

 2. Online activity monitoring is part of the company’s daily tasks, like measuring the volume of email correspondences, or

-3. The online activity, phone calls and email correspondences are monitored for the purpose of computer system protection and maintenance.
+3. Online activity, phone calls, and email correspondence are monitored for the purpose of protecting and maintaining the computer system.

 Drug and alcohol testing laws

-The State of Delaware has no comprehensive guidelines for drug and alcohol testing, giving employers full freedom to conduct them at their discretion.
+The State of Delaware has no comprehensive guidelines for drug and alcohol testing, allowing employers to conduct them at their discretion.
 However, the few regulations that do exist include:

 Sexual harassment training laws

-The State of delaware requires every employer with 50 or more employees provide sexual harrassment prevention training within 1 year of hiring, for every employee.
+The State of Delaware requires every employer with 50 or more employees to provide sexual harassment prevention training to all employees within 1 year of hiring.

-After that, all employees are required to go through the training again every two years.
+After that, all employees are required to undergo training again every 2 years.

 COBRA laws

-Delaware follows the Federal Consolidated Omnibus Budget Reconciliation Act (COBRA), but also has its own regulation called the “mini-COBRA”.
+Delaware follows the Federal Consolidated Omnibus Budget Reconciliation Act (COBRA), but also has its own regulation, known as the “mini-COBRA.”

 Since COBRA applies only to companies with 20 or more employees, small businesses are left without a regulation of their own.

-Mini-COBRA provides this aid to business owners with under 20 employees.
+Mini-COBRA provides this aid to business owners with 20 or fewer employees.

-Through it, former employees can continue to use health coverage through their former employer for 9 months after termination.
+Through it, former employees can continue to use health coverage provided by their former employer for up to 9 months after termination.

 Expense reimbursement laws

-The State of Delaware does not require employers to reimburse employees for travel expenses, but should compensate for the travel time.
+The State of Delaware doesn’t require employers to reimburse employees for travel expenses; however, employers should compensate employees for the time spent traveling.

-In case an employer does not reimburse travel expenses, employees can file a claim to the IRS to treat it as a deduction.
+In case an employer does not reimburse travel expenses, employees can file a claim with the IRS to treat it as a deduction.

-The only exception to this law are injured employees.
-An employer's insurance company is required to pay for travel expenses at the rate of $0.40 per mile.
+The only exception to this law is injured employees.
+An employer’s insurance company is required to pay for travel expenses at the rate of $0.40 per mile.

 Record-keeping laws